 College Football Playoff Betting Strategy

 The small historical sample of the playoff states that one of two teams are likely to reach the title game, with a less– but still high– chance of one of them winning.
 Those teams would be Alabama and Clemson.
 As mentioned, history will also tell you to write off the preseason AP No. 1 team.
-This season, it’s Alabama, which is a hard write-off to make.

 Ultimately, college football comes down to a small handful of factors: Coaching, quarterback talent, and defense.
 Alabama has won six national championships under Nick Saban because he is one of the best coaches of all time.
 LSU won the title in 2019 because they had the most prolific quarterback season ever.
 Clemson upended Alabama in the 2018 title game because their defense stifled the Tide to 16 points.

 Once we reach the CFP Semifinals on New Year’s Eve, bettors should keep two things in mind: One is that favorites tend to win these games and have gone 16-7 straight up in the eight seasons since the playoff was implemented.
 With that said, favorites are just 12-11 against the spread, meaning many of these games are closer than expected.